eldoy/minimongo/README.md

 # Connect
 Minimongo.db = Mongo::Client.new([ '127.0.0.1:27017' ], :database => "minimongo")

+# Include methods in a class or module
+include Minimongo::Query

-# Include as helper in your Sinatra app
+# Include as helper in a Sinatra app
 helpers Minimongo::Query

 # Find needs first, count or to_a after